-I often catch her when she stares into her memories of the jack fruit and banana trees that grew in her backyard and the fresh curries that my grandmother would make every day.
+I often catch her when she stares into her memories of the banana trees that grew in her backyard and the fresh curries that my grandmother would make every day.
 The smell of cinnamon and nutmeg would float in the air when you take a stroll down the street, the spicy smell wafting from each home to greet your taste buds and prompt your mouth to water.
 She would describe the smell of the fish market, cods and crabs at every stall to take your pick from when the night’s recipe called for Kool.

 I asked Amma if we could have Kool that weekend.
 She smiled at me and told me to call all our cousins over, after all Kool is a social dish.
 The rest of the week was spent coordinating with uncles and aunties to see who would bring the tamarind and the crab, who will buy the squid and the crayfish, and who had a stock of jack fruits for dessert.
 Soon, that weekend, the house filled with family and the smell of prawns, chillies, and cumin.
 The aunties chopped the beans and ground the spices together as the uncles set up the large pot to hold the broth and shelled the seafood to prepare for cooking.
 We looked on as the ingredients swam in the pot, the shrimp looking as though they were still alive and attempting to jump out of the heat.

 We all sat around the pot, taking turns spooning full ladles into our bowls.
 The conversation was flowing, only to stop as our mouths were occupied with the soup.
 It was always here that my cousins and I would talk about memories from our childhoods and have sweat and tears streaming down our faces from the spiciness of the soup.
 The Kool could feed a small village if enough was made, and it’s the dish that truly reminds us of our homeland, our island.